Research Assistant Expectations & Resources

 • RAs are expected to use three sites to manage their work:

 • Lab visits are assigned through the Google Calendar.
 Check the lab calendar on a daily basis to see if you are assigned to lab visits during your shifts.
+Additionally, if you see an appointment with no secondary researcher that is scheduled during your shift, or during a weekend when you have time, you are welcome to add yourself.
+Please check with the researcher running the study via slack, then add your initials to the appointment on the Blab Visits calendar!

 • When an RA is assigned to a lab visit, responsibilities include:

-• Set up paperwork 30 minutes before
+• Set up paperwork + check in with experimenter 30 minutes before the scheduled appointment

-• Act as eye tracking co-pilot
+• Act as eye tracking secondary experimenter:

 • Schedule, reschedule, or redirect their call as appropriate